awsdocs/amazon-ec2-user-guide/doc_source/event-policy.md

 ------
 #### [ Command line ]

 Using your preferred text editor, create a new JSON file named `policyDetails.json`\.
-Add the following policy and specify the ARNs of the CMKs that the role needs permissions to use\.
-In the following example, the policy grants the IAM role permission to use CMK `1234abcd-12ab-34cd-56ef-1234567890ab`, which was shared by source account `111111111111`, and CMK `4567dcba-23ab-34cd-56ef-0987654321yz`, which exists in target account `222222222222`\.
+Add the following policy and specify the ARNs of the KMS keys that the role needs permissions to use\.
+In the following example, the policy grants the IAM role permission to use KMS key `1234abcd-12ab-34cd-56ef-1234567890ab`, which was shared by source account `111111111111`, and KMS key `4567dcba-23ab-34cd-56ef-0987654321yz`, which exists in target account `222222222222`\.

 ```
  {